Join a Sunday service with Camissa’s Gospel Tour + connect with culture

 7. Grind salt and pepper onto the flesh side of the snoek and lightly pat it onto the meat.

 8. Braai time: Whether you are using foil or whether the skin side went straight onto the grid, a snoek should be braaied for about 15 minutes in total.
-This time can slightly deviate depending on heat of coals, height of grid and size of snoek.
+This time can slightly deviate depending on the heat of the coals, the height of the grid and the size of the snoek.
 The skin side of the snoek will be down for about 80% of the total braai time.
 You can test whether the snoek is ready by inserting a fork in the thickest part and slightly turning the fork.
 If the flesh flakes, the snoek is ready.

-- When braaing with foil I would braai 10 minutes skin side down, three minutes flesh side down (and during this time remove the foil from the skin side) and then a final two minutes skin side down to brown the skin.
+When braaiing with foil I would braai 10 minutes skin side down, three minutes flesh side down (and during this time remove the foil from the skin side) and then a final two minutes skin side down to brown the skin.

 9. Basting the snoek: The basting should happen during the time that the flesh side is up.
 Use a brush or simply drip it onto the fish with a spoon.
-You can baste as often as you wish until all the basting is used.
+You can baste as often as you wish until all the basting is used up.

 Learn how to make 3 traditional Cape Town Easter recipes.